NorthEdWAD/python-hub/unit-01-getting-started/github-basics-python.md

 8.  **Make a Change:** Return to your code editor.
 Add a new line to your script that prints your favorite color.
 Save the file.
 9.  **Push the Update:** Return to GitHub Desktop.
 You will see your new line of code highlighted.
 Type "Added favorite color" in the Summary box, click **Commit**, and then click **Push origin** to send the update to GitHub online.
 10. **Final Submission:** Navigate to your repository on GitHub.com.
-Copy the URL from your browser’s address bar (it should look like `github.com/your-username/python-practice`) and paste it into the designated **Google Form**.
+Copy the URL from your browser’s address bar (it should look like `github.com/your-username/python-practice`) and paste it into the designated [Google Form](https://forms.gle/RkG52ZVRKKivV4d87).

 ---